 Living the Law

 The interpretation, understanding, and obedience of the law of God come forth from this week’s lections.
 The overall theme appears to be life in the light of the Law.
 The Gospel gives several examples of Jesus’ interpretation of the law of Moses.
 His view goes behind the letter to the spirit of the Law.
 In his last address, Moses appeals to his people to obey the Law and to live.
-To make the right interpretation there must be wisdom.
-Paul in the epistle lesson teaches that the wisdom of God is revealed only to those of the Spirit.
+To make the right interpretation there must be wisdom Paul in the epistle lesson teaches that the wisdom of God is revealed only to those of the Spirit.
 This explains how Jesus was able to rightly understand the Law.
 He had the Spirit of God and was taught by the Spirit.
 During this season our prayers must embrace both the understanding of God’s Law (Epistle lesson) and obedience (Old Testament lesson).
 We must pray to see and understand the things we ought to do with the grace and power to do them.

-The Epiphany theme of the manifestation of God’s glory in Jesus continues in Epiphany 6.
-In the Gospel, the glory of God in Jesus is seen in His interpretation of the law and in His authority as God’s Son, greater than Moses – “And I say to you.”
+The Epiphany theme of the manifestation of God’s glory in Jesus continues in Epiphany 6/ In the Gospel, the glory of God in Jesus is seen in His interpretation of the law and in His authority as God’s Son, a greater than Moses – “And I say to you.”
 God’s glory is seen also in the Old Testament lesson where God in mercy makes a covenant with His people and promises them life if they accept and obey the terms of the covenant.
-Paul refers to Jesus as “the Lord of Glory” (verse 8).
+Paul refers to Jesus as “the Lord of Glory” (v.8).
 Jesus is the true and able interpreter of God’s laws because He possessed the Spirit of God resulting in wisdom and understanding.
 The readings from Psalm 119 deal with the Law which for the Hebrews was God’s revelation of Himself to man.
 In other words, today we see the glory of God in Jesus in His understanding and interpretation of God’s law.

 Collects for Epiphany: Lord God, on this day you revealed your Son to the nations by the leading of a star.
 Lead us now by faith to know your presence in our lives and bring us at last to the full vision of your glory.